department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/compensation.md

 <div class="feature" markdown="0">

-#### To get compensation, one of these must be true about the deceased Servicemember or Veteran:
+#### You can get compensation if one of the below descriptions is true about the deceased Servicemember or Veteran:

 </div>

 - The Servicemember died while on active duty, active duty for training, or inactive-duty training
 - The Veteran died from a service-connected illness or injury
 - The Veteran didn’t die from a service-connected illness or injury, but was eligible to get VA compensation for a service-connected disability that VA rated as totally disabling:
   - For at least 10 years before their death, **or**
   - Since the Veteran’s release from active duty and for at least 5 years immediately before their death, **or**
   - For at least 1 year before their death if the Veteran was a former Prisoner of War who died after September 30, 1999

 **Note:** “Totally disabling” means the Veteran’s injuries make it impossible for them to work.